 A: TCP made me move my career forward more than any other club.
 The relationships, the mentorship, the community.
 It's been invaluable.
 That Person of the Year award in 2011 was special because my family finally understood what this industry and this organization meant to me.

-From boarding vessels on the Delaware River in 1975 to building a thriving family business at Inland Express, Al Iannelli's story is a testament to hard work, innovation, and the enduring impact of strong leadership in transportation and logistics.
-His commitment to TCP, his mentorship of others, and his dedication to his family exemplify the very best of our transportation and logistics community.
+From boarding vessels on the Delaware River in 1975 to building a thriving business at Inland Express, Al Iannelli's story is a testament to hard work, innovation, and the enduring impact of strong leadership in transportation and logistics.
+His commitment to TCP, his mentoring of others, and his dedication to the industry exemplify the very best of our transportation and logistics community.

 Al's story is one of vision and dedication, relationship building, and staying true to the hands on values that built the maritime industry.
-We're honored to have Al as a long time TCP member and grateful for his decades of contributions to both our organization and the industry as a whole.
+We are honored to have Al as a long time TCP member and grateful for his dedication to both our organization and industry as a whole.

 Stay tuned for our next Member Spotlight!